Nguyen-Thi-HuyenK/Software-Testing/README.md

 **📚 Confluence** – Used for reading documentation and also for creating internal learning materials

-**🧪 Robot Framework, Python, Airtest** – Update, built and executed automated test suites for installation, functional, and performance testing
+**🧪 Robot Framework, Python, Airtest, Selenium** – Update, built and executed automated test suites for installation, functional, and performance testing

 **🧬 GitLab** – Pushed automation scripts and updates to the project repository; supported collaboration with CI and QA teams through version control and test updates integrated into the CI/CD pipeline